-You must ensure that the security audit report provided by the security auditor meets the guidance provided in the security audit advice.
+You must ensure that the security audit report provided by the security auditor meets our advice.
+Read our security audit advice.

 The security requirements detail information security standards with the aim of ensuring that you have appropriate controls in place so that customers are not exposed to unnecessary risks when choosing to participate in remote gambling.

 - electronic systems that record, store, process, share, transmit or retrieve sensitive customer information, for example credit/debit card details, authentication information, customer account balances